stanfordnlp/dspy/docs/docs/index.md

 ???
 "Using DSPy in practice: from quick scripting to building sophisticated systems."

     Standard prompts conflate interface (“what should the LM do?”) with implementation (“how do we tell it to do that?”).
-DSPy isolates the former as _signatures_ so we can infer latter or learn it from data — in the context of a bigger program.
+DSPy isolates the former as _signatures_ so we can infer the latter or learn it from data — in the context of a bigger program.

-    Even before you start using optimizers, DSPy's modules allow you to script effective LM systems in ergonomic, portable ways.
+    Even before you start using optimizers, DSPy's modules allow you to script effective LM systems as ergonomic, portable _code_.
 Across many tasks and LMs, we maintain _signature test suites_ that assess the reliability of the built-in DSPy adapters.
 Adapters are the components that map signatures to prompts prior to optimization.
 If you find a task where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
 We'll use this to improve the built-in adapters.

 ## 2) **Optimizers** tune the prompts and weights of your AI modules.